djbowen95/Horiseon-Marketing-Semantic/README.md

 The final change I made in this section was to give each of the three images alt text - which I did in the HTML file.
 I made these fairly descriptive, focusing on the features of the images that give meaning to each of the articles they support.

+Having researched how to write alt text, I discovered there is a suggested upper character limit of 125, as some screen readers cut off at this point.
+I rewrote my descriptions to be more concise, in order to meet this guidance, and recommitted my work.

 ### X. Additional Notes
 The first few commits didn't follow a consistent rule in terms of tense.
 I googled and tried to change to an imperative present tense ('as though you are telling the code what to do') from the 7th commit onwards.